lebigot/realtime_annotate/README.rst

 Annotation file format
 ======================

-The annotation file structure in JSON should be mostly self-explanatory.
+The annotation file JSON structure should be mostly self-explanatory.

 Annotation times are stored as an ``[hours, minutes, seconds]`` array.
 ``hours`` and ``minutes`` are integers, and ``seconds`` is a